 Does Warm Water Open Pores?
-We Asked a DermatologistMay 25, 2022
+We Asked DermatologistsMay 04, 2023

 But is there actually any truth to the tale, or is it just a longstanding skincare myth?
-To find out how splashing your face with water that’s piping hot or freezing cold affects our pores, we consulted with Dr. Sapna Palep, a board-certified dermatologist at Spring Street Dermatology.
-Keep reading to learn what she had to say about pores contracting and opening, ahead.
+To find out how splashing your face with hot or freezing cold water affects our pores, we consulted with Dr. Sapna Palep, a board-certified dermatologist at Spring Street Dermatology, and Dr. Joshua Zeichner, associate professor of dermatology at Mount Sinai Hospital.
+Keep reading to learn what they had to say about pores contracting and opening, ahead.

 Using warm water to “open” your pores is technically impossible.
 Your pores aren’t muscles, so they can’t voluntarily open and contract regardless of water temperature.
 “There is nothing that can physically make the pores smaller or bigger,” says Dr. Palep.
 That said, there is some logic behind washing your face with warm water to help clean out your pores.

 While warm water will not actually open up your pores, it can help clean out the gunk, grime and sebum that has accumulated inside.
 “The more oil and gunk you get into your oil gland, and hence the hair follicle, the bigger your pores are going to look because the oil is sitting in your pores and stretching it out,” says Dr. Palep.

 “Water in general can help remove excess oil from the skin, to minimize [your pores’] appearance by removing the blockages within them,” explains Dr. Zeichner.